Online metric algorithms with untrusted predictions: Beyond Metrical Task Systems

 \begin{definition} Let $P_i^1$ and $P_i^2$ be two sets of points in a metric space, of size $i$ each.
 We then say that their distance $\dist(P_i^1,P_i^2)$ is equal to the cost of a minimum-cost perfect matching in the bipartite graph having $P_i^1$ and $P_i^2$ as the two sides of the bipartition. \end{definition}

-In \emph{online matching on the line with predictions} we assume that, in each round $i$ along with request $r_i$, we obtain a prediction $P_i\subseteq S$ with $|P_i|=i$ on the server set that the offline optimal algorithm is using for the first $i$ many requests.
-Note that it may be the case that $P_i\not\subseteq P_{i+1}$.
+In \emph{online matching on the line with action predictions} we assume that, in each round $i$ along with request $r_i$, we obtain a prediction $P_i\subseteq S$ with $|P_i|=i$ on the server set that the offline optimal algorithm is using for the first $i$ many requests.
+We allow here even that $P_i\not\subseteq P_{i+1}$.
 The error in round $i$ is given by $\eta_i:= dist(P_i,\off_i)$, where $\off_i$ is the server set of a (fixed) offline algorithm on the instance.
 The total prediction error is $\eta = \sum_{i=1}^n\eta_i$.

 Since a request has to be irrevocably matched to a server, it is not straightforward that one can switch between configurations of different algorithms.
 Nevertheless, we are able to simulate such a switching procedure.
-By applying this switching procedure to the best known classic online algorithm for the problem, due to \citet{Raghvendra18} and designing a Follow-The-Prediction algorithm that achieves a competitive ratio of $1+2\eta/\off$, we can apply the combining method of Theorem~\ref{thm:simulation_deterministic} to get the following result.
+By applying this switching procedure to the best known classic online algorithm for the problem, due to \citet{Raghvendra18}, and designing a Follow-The-Prediction algorithm that achieves a competitive ratio of $1+2\eta/\off$, we can apply the combining method of Theorem~\ref{thm:simulation_deterministic} to get the following result.